MeCuping/SECURA/README.md

 # SECURA: Sigmoid-Enhanced CUR Decomposition with Uninterrupted Retention

-🚧 Code is under preparation.
-Expected release date: [2025/3/2].
+🚧 The experimental code is currently being refined and organized for public release.
+We expect to make it available by **March 2, 2025**.
+Thank you for your patience!